Snort 3

 Main Features of Snort 3

-Snort 3 has several key features that make it an effective tool for network protection.
+Snort 3 includes several key features that make it an effective NIPS solution.
 Some of the main features include:

-• Signature-based detection: Snort 3 uses a signature-based approach to detect known threats.
+• Advanced threat detection: Snort 3 uses a combination of signature-based and anomaly-based detection to identify potential threats.

 Installation Guide